dyuk01/blog/_posts/2024-05-17-RotateArray.markdown

 I was lost at first, but soon realized how it works after looking at the solution.
 ![alt text](/blog/public/img/RotateArrayExplanation.png)
 Although the order that I understood does not exactly match with the image, I structued my code based on this explanation.
-## Approach

 1. First, make a reverse function
 2. Initialize a pivot function
 3. Reverse the whole array
 4. Reverse the left side of the array
 5. Reverse the right side of the array

+## Code
 ```python
 class Solution(object):
     def reverse(self, nums, start, end) :